4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Maximum size (in bytes) of incoming HTTP requests (POST) that the web server is authorized to process.
 By default, the value is 2 000 000, i.e. a little less than 2 MB.
 Passing the maximum value (2 147 483 648) means that, in practice, no limit is set.

-This limit is used to avoid web server saturation due to incoming requests that are too large.
+Este límite se utiliza para evitar la saturación del servidor web debido a peticiones entrantes demasiado grandes.
 When a request reaches this limit, the 4D web server rejects it.

 Valores posibles: 500 000 a 2 147 483 648.